jerridan/shardVPN/README.md

 If you wish, you may run these commands manually to achieve the same result.

 ## Security
-ShardVPN is built for the purpose of keeping the user safe and secure.
-Below are some of the notable ways that it does this.
+Below are some of the security measures that ShardVPN is built with.

 **Separation of the Certificate Authority from the VPN server**